KIaudius/10X-Assignment/wall_robot/README.md

 pytest --cov=app tests/
 ```

+## Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+- Please make sure to update tests as appropriate.
+- Follow the existing code style and structure.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.